cs-notes/pad2017/code/leading letter count partitioner/readme.md

-Exercises
+Exercise
 =========

-1. Take the original `WordCount` job and add a combiner to it.
-What’s different about the output? ([solution](./combiner))

-2. Write a MapReduce job that outputs the most common word that starts with a vowel and the most common word that starts with a consonant.
-The output should also include the number of times the words appear. ([solution](./partitioner))
+Write a MapReduce job that outputs the most common word that starts with a vowel and the most common word that starts with a consonant.
+The output should also include the number of times the words appear.

 	One way to solve this problem would be to use vowel/consonant as the key and pack the words and their counts into the values.
 Doing that will make using a combiner harder (why?), so the values emitted from the map phase should contain only numeric word counts.